Christopher Wilmarth: Career

 Wilmarth arrived at glass as his preferred medium after moving to New York City, influenced by other minimalists, such as Donald Judd and Carl Andre, and the city scape.
 As a material, glass was capable of capturing, reflecting, and refracting light to illusory and emotional effect.
+His artistic practise was influenced by poetry and music, which can be seen through his choice of titles, as well as Romanticism and Modernists such as Henri Matisse and Constantin Brancusi.